 Every Instagram feed needs a wee sprinkle of Scotland, and your camera will love our unique landscapes, moody skies and quaint towns.
 Get inspired by these epic Scottish destinations!

-You’ve probably heard this before, but Skye is where the magic exists in the everyday.
+You’ve probably heard this before, but Skye is where magic exists in the everyday.
 The Cuillin Mountains are lifted straight from Mordor, and the insane coastline needs no added drama.
 It’s easy to imagine faeries and giants roaming around the waterfalls and rainbows, while Portree Harbour’s vibrant facades and wee fishing boats will brighten your photos on even the greyest of days.
 There are so many enchanting sights on Skye!

 Edinburgh’s stunning skyline has some serious romance to answer for, with enchanting architecture that’ll steal your heart in an instant.
 Explore Edinburgh's classic tourist sights and the hidden gems.
 Wander the cobbled streets of the UNESCO World Heritage Old Town and New Town, before you ascend an extinct volcano – Arthur’s Seat – to capture the city’s dazzling good looks from above.
 Time your climb for sunset to give your photos that extra edge.

-Harry Potter fans cannae contain their excitement at this spellbinding location.
-The iconic Glenfinnan Viaduct AKA the ‘Harry Potter Bridge’ looks insane in all its multi-arched glory, with a backdrop of mountains to boot.
+Harry Potter fans cannae contain their excitement at this spellbinding location The iconic Glenfinnan Viaduct AKA the ‘Harry Potter Bridge’ looks insane in all its multi-arched glory, with a backdrop of mountains to boot.
 That’s not all you’ll want to photograph, so don’t forget to look the other way at Loch Shiel for a full-on fix of Highland scenery.
 Want to go?
 Check out our 5 Day Highland Fling and 10 Day Compass Buster tour.

 This bonnie body of water needs no induction, for it’s the legendary home of our big beastie – the Loch Ness monster.
 If you’re looking for a photo with ‘Nessie’, some Photoshop wizardry will be required, but this famous loch is otherwise #nofilter all the way!
 One of four lochs in the Great Glen, Loch Ness looks absolutely awesome on its own, with dark and mysterious depths, and mountains as far as the eye can see.